 Any smart business owner’s goal is to invest in a website that pays for itself — at least a few times over.
 For example, we designed a $12k website for a design firm that claimed to work on “referrals-only.”
 They wanted the site solely for credibility and as a place to display their portfolio.
 But they were surprised and delighted when the website brought in $275k of new business from places they wouldn’t have imagined — and all the leads turned out to be really good clients.
 This illustrates the value of a great website — a website that includes the latest web strategies.
 Yes, the design firm still needed to close new business on the phone.
-But the website attracted these new clients via Google search, and told a compelling story about why this design firm might be the perfect fit for their needs.
+But the website attracted these new clients via Google

 Does your website have a solid conversion strategy?
 Online competition is forever increasing and most likely your serious competitors have a great website.
 How do you compare with them online?
 There are 300-400 small business websites going live every minute.
 This means that there are 16 million new business websites launching every month!
 The pace of online marketing is insane.

 And along with the pace of new websites coming online, the speed at which web strategy is changing can feel overwhelming.
 The tactics on websites built as recently as a few years ago no longer work today.
 Remember when visitors used to sign up for newsletters?
 Any website owner with a signup on their site knows that this isn’t working any longer.